aesara-devs/aesara/doc/tutorial/shape_info.rst

 based on the first input Aesara variable, which leads to an error.

 This might happen with other `Op`\s such as :class:`Elemwise` and :class:`Dot`, for example.
-Indeed, to perform some optimizations (for speed or stability, for instance), Aesara assumes that the computation is correct and consistent in the first place, as it does here.
+Indeed, to perform some optimizations/rewrites (for speed or stability, for instance), Aesara assumes that the computation is correct and consistent in the first place, as it does here.

 You can detect those problems by running the code without this optimization, using the Aesara flag ``optimizer_excluding=local_shape_to_shape_i``.
-You can also obtain the same effect by running in the modes ``FAST_COMPILE`` (it will not apply this optimization, nor most other optimizations) or :class:`DebugMode` (it will test before and after all optimizations).
+You can also obtain the same effect by running in the modes ``FAST_COMPILE`` or :class:`DebugMode`.